 Even more than books and magazines, The Word On The Street Toronto’s greatest passion is to connect with the community.
 Through a number of innovative programs, we are reaching out to encourage people to speak out, speak up, and support literacy.
 Read below for more details.

-On Saturday, September 16, 2017, book lovers are invited to an afternoon of readings and discussions, book lovers had the opportunity to enjoy a selection of this year’s top-billed authors in an intimate setting.
-Look below to see who was featured at our special preview event in Kitchener.
+On Saturday, September 16, 2017, book lovers are invited to an afternoon of readings and discussions at the Kitchener Public Library, to enjoy a selection of the Toronto festival’s top-billed authors in an intimate setting.
+Don’t miss our special 2017 Word On The Street preview event in Kitchener.

 Kitchener Public Library, Central Branch

 1:00pm – Event begins, hosted by CBC Radio’s Craig Norris